 Learning to Look is a parent-led art appreciation program for students in Kindergarten through Fifth grade where parents introduce students to a variety of historically significant artists and works of art.

-Ganon begins at 8:45 AM daily and ends at 1:00 PM for tots or 3:30 PM for 3’s and 4’s Monday through Thursday.
-Our tots-tastic program offers extended hours for tots through 3:30 PM Monday through Thursday.
-Friday dismissal is at 1:00 PM for tots and 1:40 PM for 3’s and 4’s.
+Ganon begins at 8:30 AM daily and ends at 1:00 PM for tots or 3:00 PM for 3’s and 4’s Monday through Thursday.
+Our tots-tastic program offers extended hours for tots through 3:00 PM Monday through Thursday.
+Friday dismissal is at 1:00 PM for all of Ganon.

 For our youngest students, Judaic and General Studies are integrated.
 In grades 1-5, the day is split with either morning or afternoon being dedicated to one discipline.
 On alternate weeks, one class has Judaic studies in the morning and General studies in the afternoon.
 Middle School classes are departmentalized.